Bill of Sale Form Template, Free Download 2026

 Warranty Disclaimers or Guarantees

 Clearly state whether the property is sold "as-is" without any warranties, or whether the seller provides specific warranties regarding condition, functionality, or title.
 In "as-is" sales, the disclaimer should explicitly state that the buyer accepts the property in its present condition and that the seller makes no representations about fitness for a particular purpose.
-Warranty language is one of the most commonly litigated aspects of private sales.
+Warranty language, governed by UCC Article 2, is one of the most commonly litigated aspects of private sales.

 Title and Lien Representations